rgeyer/arbiter/docs/source/userguide.rst

 .. graphviz:: processor.dot

-The :py:class:`~arbiter.Process` class is the workhorse of the Arbiter package.
+The :py:class:`~arbiter.Process` class is the workhorse of the arbiter package.
 Inputs are pulled in parallel and aggregated using the :py:meth:`~arbiter.Process.merge_results` method.
 The combined result set is then sequentially passed to each output handler.
 An output handler may have one or more notifiers associated to it, which will